-How to Pick a Boarding Facility
+How To Pick A Dog Boarding Facility

 We all love to go on vacation, take a little trip away from real life.
-But leaving behind your beloved four legged family members can be extremely difficult.
+But leaving behind your beloved four-legged family members can be extremely difficult.
 It truly feels like no one can take care of them quite like you can.
 Luckily there are more and more highly qualified pet boarding facilities popping up every day.
 But how do you wade through them all and find the perfect place for your fur baby?
 It is no easy task, but we have put together thorough instructions on how to go about picking your pet’s next home away from home.

 The easiest way to find a ton of results is by googling it.
-But Googling “dog boarding Vancouver” gets you about 605,000 results.
+But Googling “dog boarding Vancouver” gets you over 605,000 results.
 So there is a lot of narrowing it down to do.
 First, figure out what kind of boarding your dog will need.
 Consider your dog’s needs and personality: does your dog get along with other dogs?
 Is your dog friendly with strangers?
 Does your dog have a lot of energy?
 Is your dog on any medication?
 Is your dog comfortable in a crate or will that stress him out?

-There are a couple different types of boarding facilities out there.
+There are a couple of different types of boarding facilities out there.
 Some house multiple dogs in a facility much like a resort.
 Others offer in-home boarding where your dog stays in someone’s home.
 Some companies even offer pet sitting services, in which a staff member will stay in your home while you’re away.

 Once you decide which arrangement is best for you and your dog, you can make your Google search a bit more specific.
 “Dog boarding resort Vancouver” gives you only 163,000 results, which is way lower but still too many.
 Don’t just go for the top result though, now it is time to do some research.
 Check out their websites and social media.
 Read their online reviews.
 Ask your friends, family, trainer, or veterinarian if they have heard anything about the facility.
 People love to share when they have had a bad experience, so you will get a very good idea of what each facility is like.
 Just remember that not every bad review has merit and there are always two sides to the story.

-Now that you’ve narrowed you search down to a few choices, what comes next?
+Now that you’ve narrowed your search down to a few choices, what comes next?
 Tour the facility!
 Any reputable boarding facility will allow you to come in for a full tour of the facility to show they operate openly and humanely.

 You should be able to see every part of their facility during the tour.
 However, some places may not let you go where the dogs are because it can be very stressful for some dogs to have strangers coming and going.
 Ask about this when you book your tour, if that is the case, they should be able to offer you a tour time when you are able to see everything.
 If they can’t offer that, it is a possible red flag that they could be hiding something.
 That is why you will want to tour a few facilities before deciding on one.